Skip to Main Content

 The two primary methods of identifying hospitalized Medi-Cal members who may require long-term care (LTC) are:

-• Physician identification - The member's primary care physician (PCP) or specialist makes a diagnosis that requires services in an LTC facility.
-The physician or the physician's representative then contacts the Health Net's Utilization Management (UM) Department (or participating physician group (PPG), if UM responsibilities have been delegated to the PPG) to request prior authorization for admission
+• Physician identification - The member's primary care physician (PCP) or specialist makes a diagnosis requiring services in an LTC facility.
+The physician or the physician's representative then contacts Health Net's Utilization Management (UM) Department (or the participating physician group (PPG), if UM responsibilities have been delegated to the PPG) to request prior authorization for admission

 Additional communication requirements for appropriate and timely concurrent review, claims submission and claims adjudication include:

-• Level of care communications - Health Net and the PPG communicate regarding changes in the member's level of care or transition from Medicare-based skilled nursing services to Medi-Cal-based LTC benefits
+• Hand-off and level of care communications - Health Net and the Skilled Nursing Facility (SNF)/PPG communicate regarding the members LTC admission, changes in the member's level of care, or transition from Medicare-based skilled nursing services to Medi-Cal-based LTC benefits.

 Long-Term Care

-Medi-Cal members in need of long-term care (LTC) facility services should be placed in facilities providing the level of care commensurate with their medical needs.
+Medi-Cal members who require long-term care (LTC) facility services should be placed in facilities that provide a level of care commensurate with their medical needs.

 • Skilled nursing facility (SNF) for short and long-term care